askiiRobotics/btcu/doc/build-osx.md

 ```

 ## Notes
-* Tested on OS X 11.1 Big Sur on 64-bit Intel processors only.
+* Tested on OS X (11.1 Big Sur and 10.15 Catalina) on 64-bit Intel processors only.